DMT Side Effects – The Dangers of This Potent Hallucinogen

 What is DMT?

 DMT (dimethyltryptamine) is a very powerful hallucinogenic substance.
 Strangely enough, the brain produces it naturally.
 One can also find it in some plants (Psychotria Viridis and Banisteriopsis caapi).
 The reason why some people take DMT is to achieve psychedelic effects.
 It is very much like shrooms and LSD.
 Currently, one can be snort, smoke, or inject it in a synthetic form.
 This substance is not addictive.
-However, there is a list of DMT side effects you should know about.
+However, there is a list of DMT side effects everyone should know about.

 There is a very interesting fact about DMT.
 It is that our body produces it during a near-death experience.
 As a result, it is the reason why people often report a light at the end of a tunnel in such situations.